 How many of these refugees need to be resettled, and how many of them are resettled?
 Where do they come from and live?
 Which countries resettle the most refugees?

 How many refugees are there?

 This graph shows the number of people who are ‘forcibly displaced’ in the world – that is, they have been forced to leave home, for example because of conflict, disaster or persecution.
-UNHCR most recently estimated for 30 June 2020 shows that, for the first time in recorded history, the number of people forcibly displaced is now 80 million, and over 26 million refugees.
+UNHCR most recently estimated that, by the end of 2020, for the first time in recorded history, the number of people forcibly displaced is now 82.4 million, and over 26.4 million refugees.

 Most people who are forced to leave home stay inside the same country, and are called ‘internally displaced’.